Building communities around transit

 • stimulate the economy through major projects

-• offset the cost of station construction, which would save taxpayers’ money
+• offset the cost of station construction, saving taxpayers money

 Proposed transit-oriented communities